zalando/postgres-operator/docs/user.md

 OpenShift allocates the users and groups dynamically (based on scc), and their range is different in every namespace.
 Due to this dynamic behaviour, it's not trivial to know at deploy time the uid/gid of the user in the cluster.
-Therefore, instead of using a global `spilo_fsgroup` setting, use the `spiloFSGroup` field per Postgres cluster.
+Therefore, instead of using a global `spilo_fsgroup` setting in operator configuration or use the `spiloFSGroup` field per Postgres cluster manifest.

 Upload the cert as a kubernetes secret:
 ```sh